 - Expect rejection but don’t let it stop you.
 Some people will simply be too busy to offer you any time.
 However, if you are genuine and sincere in your request for information and advice, you place the person in the position of trusted advisor, a concept that is very flattering to many people.
 In this way you increase your odds of receiving more positive responses to your requests.

 - Always send a sincere thank-you letter within 48 hours of contact.
-If the individual does not already have a copy of your resume, this is the time to send it.
+A handwritten thank you note makes a BIG impression, but sending a thank you via email is acceptable.
+If the individual does not already have your resume, this is the time to send it.
 Ask them to remember you if they hear of a job opening for someone with your qualifications.

 - Stay as organized as possible.
-A computer database or contact manager is ideal but if they are not available, a notebook will serve the purpose.
 Keep track of everyone you have contacted; their name, title, address, phone number, e-mail address, how you contacted them, the outcome, and any tasks you need to follow up on.